 Late Assignments: All papers and assignments must be turned in the day they are due.
 No exceptions.
 If you have an emergency, please let me know in advance, and/or email me your assignment the same day it is due.
-If assignments are late, a 10% deduction will be made to your grade.
+If assignments are late, a 10% deduction will be made to your grade, per week.
 There will be no exceptions to this, except in the case of a documented emergency.
+No late work is accepted after 2 weeks.